Jagg26/Jagg26/README.md

-I'm a passionate Frontend developer, currently learning some backend technologies
+I'm a passionate Fullstack Developer.
+I've worked with Java, Node, React, Angular, among other technologies...

 - 🔭 I’m currently working @ITResources
 - 👯 I’m looking to collaborate on any Open Source Project